Inspection of Examination Response Materials

-Students who want to find out more about their exam results can apply to inspect their completed exam papers (known as 'scripts') and audio recording.
+Students who want to find out more about their exam results can apply to inspect their completed examination response materials and audio recording.

-To get maximum benefit from an Inspection of Script, students must obtain the relevant Statement of Marks prior to the inspection and, if possible, arrange to have the study teacher present.
+To get maximum benefit from an Inspection of examination response materials, students must obtain the relevant Statement of Marks prior to the inspection and, if possible, arrange to have the study teacher present.

 How to apply for an inspection